Sean-Peterson/ng2-Food-Tracker/README.md

-# MealTracker
+# FoodTracker

-Meal Tracker is the result from an Epicodus solo project designed to test my ability to create a site using angular 2.
-Meal Tracker gives users the ability to track their daily food intake.
+Food Tracker is the result from an Epicodus solo project designed to test my ability to create a site using angular 2.
+Food Tracker gives users the ability to track their daily food intake.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.